Lasik Eye Surgery Gone Wrong

 - double vision

 There is some controversy over whether it’s the procedure or the surgeon at fault for the problems reported.
 In either case, the problems have been severe enough to have negatively impacted the lifestyles of many people.

 It wouldn’t be the first time that inadequate record-keeping and error reporting was connected to medical procedures.
 The FDA issued warnings to at least 17 surgical centers for not having adverse event-reporting systems in place and functioning.

 In other words, the problems that occurred during the LASIK surgeries were not being reported or documented properly.
 To get an accurate picture of the amounts and types of problems, the FDA has set up a website.
 This site is for patients who have had an adverse reaction to the surgery to report them.

 Waxler said that he feels the FDA should force LASIK surgeons to explain more fully to patients the possible side effects of the procedure.

-Since LASIK eye surgery was approved in 1998, over 28 million people worldwide have had this surgery.
+Since LASIK eye surgery was approved in 1998, over 10 million people in the United States have had this surgery.
 Reports estimate that approximately 700,000 people will have the surgery each year.

 The FDA (Food and Drug Administration) joined the National Eye Institute and the US Department of Defense in 2009 to study patients who had LASIK surgery.
 Its purpose was to determine the changes in their quality of life after the surgery.
 This is an ongoing study in which they hope to establish predictors of risks for side effects.
 The hope is that the study will improve the understanding of LASIK surgery risks and reduce the number of people who have bad side effects from it.